beefeater-mojito/mod_gauntlet_event/README.md

 Alternatively, you can just zip the two folders and put it inside the data folder, just like what the `build.bat` does.

+# Suggested cooldown setting (WIP)
+**For a normal campaign with a few occasional fights:** Cooldown 8-15.
+**For a combat-only start that almost ignore the overworld**: Cooldown 5-7, toggle on "Always Allow Looting".

 # To-do

 * Implementing and testing a late-game pool.
 * Create a mod option menu that allow further customization on date threshold, scaling and some toggles.
+(WIP!)
 * ...And more!